Rajeshzealster/Dynamic-deployment_workshop-demo/README.md

    ```bash
    mosquitto_sub -h node1_IP -p 30001 -t sensor/data
    ```
+Here, node1_IP corresponds to the IP of kubernetes master node.

 Now, you can observe the sensor-generated values on the mqtt-server’s sensor/data topic.

 We had setup the thresholds of 30 and 70 for temperature and humidity respectively.
 So, whenever the values goes beyond the threshold, you can see the actuator (here the servomotor) performing some work (rotates on to left for opening).